mozilla-services/heka-docs/source/architecture/extending.rst

     }

-That is, in addition to the `Init` method that must be provided by all plugins, there is only a single additions `Read` method that accepts a pointer to a `PipelinePack` (in which to store the message data) and pointer to a `time.Duration` (which specifies how long the read operation should allow to elapse before a timeout is considered to have occurred).
+That is, in addition to the `Init` method that must be provided by all plugins, there is only a single additional `Read` method that accepts a pointer to a `PipelinePack` (in which to store the message data) and pointer to a `time.Duration` (which specifies how much time the read operation should allow to pass before a timeout is considered to have occurred).
 The only return value is an error (or `nil` if the read succeeds).

 Note that it is very important that your input plugin honors the specified read timeout value by returning an appropriate error if the duration elapses